Saransh-Bhatnagar/Approach-Runway-Detection-using-Faster-R-CNN/README.md

 ## 🚀 Usage

-The primary analyses are conducted within Jupyter notebooks.
+The primary analyses are conducted within Colab notebooks.

 1.  **Data Preparation:** Ensure the LARD dataset is downloaded and structured as expected.
 Pre-trained model weights and pre-processed data files should be placed in the appropriate directories.
 2.  **Evaluation & Analysis:** Open and run the `main_analysis.ipynb` notebook.
 This notebook loads the model predictions and ground truth data, runs the evaluation functions, and generates all the key plots and tables presented in the final report.